Doctor of Philosophy in Aerospace Engineering and Mechanics

 Transfer Credit

 Transfer credit requests are evaluated by the Graduate School and the AEM department and follow Graduate School policy.
-The department does support the block transfer option, through the Plan of Study form, of an appropriate MS degree in aerospace engineering, mechanical engineering, or engineering mechanics that meets Graduate School requirements and is approved by their research advisor and the Graduate Program Coordinator.
-An MS block transfer will count for 21 hours of coursework, of which 9 hours will be considered AEM designated.
-Of the 42 coursework credit hours required by the AEM PhD program, at least 21 must have an AEM designation.
+The department does support the block transfer option of an appropriate MS degree in aerospace engineering, mechanical engineering, or engineering mechanics that meets Graduate School requirements and is approved by their research advisor and the Associate Department Head - Graduate Programs.
+An MS block transfer will count for 21 hours of coursework, of which 12 hours will be considered AEM designated.
+Of the 42 coursework credit hours required by the AEM PhD program, at least 21 must have an AEM or ENGR designation.

 Doctoral Plan of Study Requirement